ChristopheCVB/strapi-plugin-soft-delete/README.md

 ## ✨ Features

 - 🛢 Database
-  - Adds `deletedAt` and `deletedBy` fields to all your collection and single content types.
+  - Adds `softDeletedAt` and `softDeletedBy` fields to all your collection and single content types.
 - 🗂️ Content Manager & API
   - The normal delete functionality behaves as the soft delete.
-It will set the `deletedAt` field to the current date and `deletedBy` field to the admin role that deleted it.
+It will set the `softDeletedAt` field to the current date and `softDeletedBy` field to the user that deleted it.
 - 👤 RBAC
   - The `Delete` is renamed to `Soft Delete` and it is located in the `Settings > Roles > Edit a Role > Collection Types | Single Types` section.
   - A new admin permission is added to the `Settings > Roles > Edit a Role > Collection Types | Single Types` section.
 This is the `Deleted Read` permission.
 This will allow the admin role to view the soft deleted entries.